Sharaal/sql-pg/README.md

 Complex queries can be written with normal SQL, including the values needs to be bound and prefixed with the `sql` tag.

+The project is highly inspired by [slonik](https://www.npmjs.com/package/slonik) and the article having a critical look at [knex](https://www.npmjs.com/package/knex): https://medium.com/@gajus/stop-using-knex-js-and-earn-30-bf410349856c.
+Special thx to [gajus](https://github.com/gajus).
+Also it's more a research than a production ready library to understand the concepts behind in deep and get more experience in working effectively with SQL.

 # Initialization

 ```javascript